 The difficult, nationalist Italian eater can be squarely placed in one -or more- of these three categories: the patriotic, the persistent and the mistrustful eater.
 The patriotic eater firmly believes Italian food is the best in the world and no other cuisine is worth to be tried; the persistent eater is possibly the most fastidious to deal with, especially when on holidays.
 He usually expect to eat proper Italian food everywhere else in the world ,and very often entertains their dinner buddies with their incessant whining about how badly foreigners cook.
 Last, but not least, the mistrustful eater simply refuses to try any other form of food, convinced within an inch of his or her life s/he will never, ever enjoy anything that is not made in Italy.

 Keep in mind, though, that we are not all like this: in the past couple of decades, Italians have opened more and more to the delicacies and the pleasures of foreign dishes: in the end, we are "buon gustai", we love good chow, we were bound to fall in love with other cuisines, too!
 Nowadays, ethnic restaurants are found not only in the bigger cities, but also in smaller centers and attract a varied- albeit mostly younger- crowd.

-If you are going to Italy so, and you do not want to eat Italian– why wouldn't you, though?– rest assured you will find your favorite, ethnic dishes to munch on almost everywhere.
+If you are going to Italy so, and you do not want to eat Italian –why wouldn't you, though?– rest assured you will find your favorite, ethnic dishes to munch on almost everywhere.
 However, isn't it better to enjoy a country's wealth and beauty also through its food?
-To say it with the old rhyme: isn't better, when in Rome, to do it like the Romans?
+To say it with the old rhyme: isn't it better, when in Rome, to do it like the Romans?